 There are a range of plans that guide the management of key public nature reserves as detailed in Appendix 2.
 Many of these plans are significantly out of date and in need of renewal, with little information available on the status of completed actions or outcomes.
 For some, there is no plan in place.
-This remains a major issue for Council as these public land assets require significant ongoing investment to protect, manage and maintain.
+This remains a major issue for Council, as these public land assets require significant ongoing investment to protect, manage and maintain.
 Currently, there is no strategy in place to determine the priority or process of renewal, and the priorities of each renewed plan.
 This is further complicated for assets involving a range of management agencies such as the Grange Burn, or in the case of the Byaduk caves are managed by other partner agencies with competing management priorities.
+Committee of Management volunteers also play an important role in managing a number of public reserves, but with an aging cohort and declining numbers of younger volunteers, will require greater support to maintain their capacity.